 - Circle around to the ferry with a different view by way of the sidewalk on the OTHER side of the island – reachable from Marine Avenue with a tiny walkway at the bridge.
 The ferry is on Agate Street where you’ll turn left and walk straight on.

 - Discovery Cube’s Ocean Quest is a children’s science museum also at the Fun Zone.

-- Rent a bike for about $20/day – or the trolley says it can accommodate 2 bikes or a 6ft surfboard if you want to bring your own.
-We saw several places renting bikes – but Sparky’s Family Bikes caught my eye as we got off the ferry.
+- Rent a bike – or the trolley says it can accommodate 2 bikes or a 6ft surfboard if you want to bring your own.
+We saw several places renting bikes – but Balboa Beach and Bicycle caught my eye and has good reviews.

 - You can certainly stop at Marina Park on your way to the Pier, but it makes more sense to either stop on your way back or ride the trolley all the way past the Fun Zone and wait for this drop-off to come around again.
 If you wait until the trolley is pointed in the direction to get off the Peninsula, then you’ll be on the correct side of the street for the park.
 It’s a genius way to play here during the summer, because parking is especially hard at this time of year.